emar137/Automate-Virtual-Machine-Data-Backup-Replication-To-An-Amazon-S3-Bucket/README.md

     #Directory path that you want to backup
     Backup_file=/home/ubuntu/bash

-    #Directory path that we store backups file on it
+    #Directory path that we store backup files on it
     Dest=/home/ubuntu/backup

     #Backup file name